 Gia Danninger is a fighter.
-When she was 5 years old, she was diagnosed with aplastic anemia, a rare disease that occurs when the body stops producing enough new blood cells.
-Doctors told her and her family that she would need a bone marrow transplant.
+At 5 years old, she was diagnosed with aplastic anemia, a rare disease that occurs when the body stops producing enough new blood cells.
+Doctors told her family that her best hope of survival was a bone marrow transplant.
 To prepare her body, she received numerous blood transfusions and three weeks later, received a lifesaving transplant from a marrow donor in Germany.

 Many patients with life-threatening illnesses rely on bone marrow transplants.

 The Be The Match marrow donor registry is operated by the National Marrow Donor Program and has been helping patients receive life-saving bone marrow transplants for nearly 30 years.
 Bone marrow transplants can help patients suffering from a variety of illnesses, including leukemia, lymphoma and sickle cell disease.

 Learn more about marrow donation and join the Be The Match registry.